gopinathsjsu/team-project-ikigai/Documentation/Javeed.md

 ### 2. What do I plan to do before the Demo Day?

 Validate all components.
 Work on Deployment.
 Check all functionalities in the working environment.
 Review all integrations.
+### 3. What tasks blockers did I have?

+waiting on praneeth rewards component as there is no response.